 National Drug Treatment Reporting System (NDTRS)

-The NDTRS was established as an epidemiological database on treated drug and alcohol misuse in Ireland.
-It records incidence of drug and alcohol treatment.
+The NDTRS is an epidemiological database on treated cases and problem drug and alcohol use in Ireland.
+It records episodes of treatment during the calendar year.
+It also records incidence and prevalence of drug and alcohol treatment.